 All of the DD54s were scrapped by the 1st of December 1978, with the exception of just one: DD54 n°33 (one of the last to run) was saved from scrapping by the interest Fukuchiyama Depot local branch of a railwaymen union, wich originally intended to preserve it as an example of bad locomotive design.
 In 1984, DD54 33 was handed over to the Modern Transportation Museum of Osaka.
 With the closure of the latter in 2014, the locomotive (among many other historical railway vehicles) was moved to the Kyoto Railway Museum, where it has been on display since the opening of the museum itself in 2016.

 In some cases, with quite the irony, faulty DD54s had to be often towed by the C57 steam locomotives they were intended to replace.

-According to an “railfan legend”, the locomotive’s motor was so loud that JNR secretly supplied all DD54 drivers with earplugs.
+According to a “railfan legend”, the locomotive’s motor was so loud that JNR secretly supplied all DD54 drivers with earplugs.

-Again, the locomotive motor was so loud that for all the (brief) service life of the locomotive, JNR’s Fukuchiyama branch was flooded by complaint letters about the noise written by those that lived along the railway.
+Again, the DD54s’ diesel engine was allegedly so loud that for all the (brief) service life of the locomotive, JNR’s Fukuchiyama branch offices were flooded by complaint letters written by those that lived along the railway.
 In one of these, a farmer claimed that the locomotive’s loud noise scared his chickens so much that they stopped laying eggs.

 In the mid-1970s, it was extimated by JNR officials that the maintainance costs of a DD54 were 18 times higher than those of a DD51.